Water, Water Everywhere!

 Steve Lundquist Aquatic Center in nearby Jonesboro has an indoor 25-meter warm up pool and 50-meter lap pool, a basketball court and fitness center.
 The pool is open M-F, 7 am - 9 pm and Saturdays 9 am – 6 pm.
 It is closed on Sundays and holidays.
 Click here for fee information.

-The O’Neal Edwards Aquatic Center (no website yet) is a new Aquatic Center planned for McDonough that will be built in the Bridges at Jodeco development off I-75.
-The project budget is $22 million, and construction is expected to take two to three years.
-We can look forward to an indoor 50-meter competition pool, a 45-foot by 75-foot instructional / therapy pool, and a moderately sized outdoor water park.
+TBD: The future O’Neal Edwards Aquatic Center (no website yet) is a new indoor aquatic center and outdoor water park planned for Henry County that will be built next to Cotton Fields Golf Course.
+While plans aren't final, reports say we can look forward to an indoor 50-meter competition pool, a 45-foot by 75-foot instructional / therapy pool, and a moderately sized outdoor water park.